harmslab/topiary/docs/source/installation.rst

 ========================================

 .. note::
-  A conda-forge package is in the works that will make this a single-line conda command (:code:`conda install topiary-asr -c conda-forge`).
-Stay tuned.
+  A conda package is in the works that will make installation a single-line command.
-  For now...

 We recommend using conda to install topiary on all operating systems.
 (Some system-specific instructions for installation of wrapped software packages